It's HERE: The HerFamily ULTIMATE Summer 2021 Family Bucket List

 Because while this summer is vastly different, I am sure we are all in the same boat, just trying to make this summer one to remember too?
 One our children will think of with rose-tinted hues in years to come.
 That is what parenting is all about, no?

 The thing is, children, much as we seem to frequently forget, often require very little in order to be happy and have fun, and often, it is just spending time with you that matters the most, no matter where you are or what you get up to.

-Wondering what do get up to for the next seven weeks?
+Wondering what to get up to for the next eight weeks?
 We have rounded up 25 fun, easy, and most often also free things to do that will make you summer memories by the bucket load:

 1. Visit your local farmer's market

 Make little budding foodies out of them by letting them help pick fruit and vegetables, taste new things and generally soak up the lovely atmosphere at a farmer's market.

 2. Set up a lemonade stall in your street or estate

 It might encourage their entrepreneurial side.

 3. Go rollerskating

 Whether you are dusting off your old skills or starting from scratch, this is bound to be a fun thing to do for the whole family.
 Just remember helmets!